sysdiglabs/opa-image-scanner/README.md

 ### Defining custom OPA rules

-Deploying via Helm charts will create a configmap with a default set of rules that behave according to the *scanPolicies* defined in the chart values.yaml (which are put into another configmap).
-When the OPA rules are evaluated, the *scanPolicies* defined in the values.yaml are passed as data.policies.
+Deploying via Helm charts will create a Configmap with a default set of rules that behave according to the *scanPolicies* defined in the chart values.yaml (which are put into another ConfigMap).
+When the OPA rules are evaluated, the *scanPolicies* defined in the values.yaml are passed as data.policies, and the rules are evaluated according to this policies, and according to the input (AdmissionReview and ScanReport).

-You can disable the auto generated set of rules by setting *autoGenerate* false, and the Helm chart will only create the package directive and define the *namespace* variable.

-So you can write your own rules in the *customRules* key of the values.yaml.
+You can disable the auto generated set of rules by setting *autoGenerate* false, and the Helm chart will only create the package directive, define the *namespace* variable, and assign the *policies* variable with the value of the defined policies, so you can write your own rules in the *customRules* key of the values.yaml.

-In case you want to edit the configmap manually and define your own rules, the following requirements apply:
+In case you want to edit the ConfigMap manually or define your own rules, the following requirements apply:

-* Rules must be deployed as a configmap names **image-scan-rules** inside a **rules.rego** key.
+* Rules must be deployed as a ConfigMap named **image-scan-rules** inside a **rules.rego** key.
 * Rules must be defined using *rego* expressions.
-* There must exist a package *imageadmission*.
+* They must be declared inside a package named *imageadmission*.
-* Package imageadmission should define rejection rules like *deny_image[msg]*, where *msg* is the rejection message.
+* Package *imageadmission* should define rejection rules like *deny_image[msg]*, where *msg* is the rejection message.
 * The admission controller will evaluate the expression **imageadmission.deny_image**, and in case it does not yield an empty list (so there are one or more possible values of *msg*), pod will be rejected.
+Otherwise, if the evaluation of **imageadmission.deny_image** yields no results, the pod will be admited.

 An example configmap: